 It is entirely up to the discretion of the ride operator, whether you are allowed to ride.
 (Please be advised that you may be asked not to ride as it may have a negative impact on your injury due to the extreme forces involved.).
 It may not be possible to go on rides where you need to grip the safty bar, more details can be found in our Disabled Access Guide, click here for details.

 The Park has a strict policy on the use of cameras on rides as they can pose a safety risk if not secured properly.
-No cameras including Go Pro's are permitted on rides.
+Go Pro's can only be used with prior arrangement and consent and only if fitted to a chest harness.
+The harness MUST be inspected by our ride staff before the rider will be allowed to use it.

 Lightwater Valley cannot be held responsible for any loss or damage of cameras/ phones etc if taken onto a ride.